Protecting the rights, privacy and welfare of research participants

-Institutional Review Boards (IRBs) are committees charged by the United States government with protecting the rights and welfare of human subjects involved in research.
-The use of IRBs began in the National Institutes of Health (NIH) when a memorandum issued in 1966 required that investigators receiving funding from public health grants obtain a review of research by a "committee of his institutional associates".
+In general, an institutional review board is a committee charged by the U.S. government with protecting the rights and welfare of human subjects involved in research.
+The use of IRBs began in the National Institutes of Health (NIH) when a memorandum issued in 1966 required that investigators receiving funding from public health grants obtain a review of research by a committee of institutional associates.